Nigeria's ex-military ruler Buhari declares presidential bid

-ABUJA (Reuters) - Nigeria’s former military ruler Muhammadu Buhari declared he would run for president on Wednesday, criticizing President Goodluck Jonathan’s administration for corruption and failing to tackle the Boko Haram Islamist insurgency.
+ABUJA, Oct 15 (Reuters) - Nigeria’s former military ruler Muhammadu Buhari declared he would run for president on Wednesday, criticising President Goodluck Jonathan’s administration for corruption and failing to tackle the Boko Haram Islamist insurgency.

 His bid for the opposition ticket, if accepted, would pit him against Jonathan for a second time.